This week, Kate Phillips of Total Wealth Coaching contributed a guest post about her most memorable Thanksgiving – one that didn’t go as planned!

-Let’s see how can “pay forward” the gifts that we’ve received this year.
+Let’s see how we can embrace a prosperity mindset and “pay forward” the gifts that we’ve received this year.
 And please continue to remember those recovering from severe storms in the Northeast, where Thanksgiving represents an opportunity to express and appreciate what is truly important.

 We at Partners for Prosperity, Inc. are so thankful for the friends, colleagues, clients, and every reader who stops by this blog.
 We wish you a Happy Thanksgiving, much prosperity, and a heart full of gratitude this holiday and all year long.

 Do you have a favorite Thanksgiving memory?
 Please share – below, around the table with your loved ones, or with anyone you meet.